The term “valve lash” is often used, when talking about, valve train adjustment.

 Personally, I find that method burdensome.
 It is often hard to see the balancer on newer engines.
 I do not like moving all my tools and my fender cover from side to side; and it gives the lifters a chance to bleed down more than I would like.

 The method that I use is to use a helper or a jumper switch to bump the starter; until the cylinder I am working on has both valves closed.
 Then I am sure the lifters are on the base circle.

 Once the lifters are positioned properly, try to twist the rocker arm from side to side to check for play.
 If all looks good, loosen the lock nut slightly, while trying to twist the pushrod between your fingers.
 When the push rod starts to turn, stop loosening the nut.

 Then start tightening the nut, while twisting the pushrod between your fingers.
 When the pushrod will no longer turn, you’ve reached zero lash.
 Now turn the nut between one-half and one full turn, to set the preload.
 Follow the same procedure on the other valve, and then move on to the rest of the cylinders.

 Start the engine with the rocker covers off, or with the covers just dropped in place.
 Listen for any noise and recheck the oil flow to the rocker arms.
 If done properly, the engine should be smooth, quiet and powerful.

-Eliminating valve lash clatter is one benefit of adjusting the clearance; but the engine will also likely become smoother and more responsive.
+Eliminating valve lash clatter, is one benefit of adjusting the clearance.
+Also, the engine will likely become, smoother and more responsive.
 In addition, correct clearance can extend the life of the valve system.